Understand the trends shaping HVAC sales, marketing, operations, and customer experience in 2024 so you can set yourself up for success.

-By all accounts, this last quarter of 2020 has been a generally positive one for the industry.
+By all accounts, 2021 thus far has been a generally positive one for the industry.
 In fact, most home improvement businesses have had trouble keeping up with lead flow, booking out projects months in advance.

 Will this trend continue?
 What do homeowners have planned?
 What type of advertising works best?

-Preparation is built on precedent, so we tabbed five of our partners to provide statistics and a clear-cut prediction for what to expect in this new year (thought I was going to say "normal," didn't you 😉).
+Preparation is built on precedent, so we tabbed five of our partners to provide statistics and a clear-cut prediction for what to expect in this new year.

 In this article, I'll go over some of those stats that we found most interesting.